What Is Credit Card Churning?

 The Downsides of Churning

-Damage to Your Credit
+Damage to Your Credit Score

 Frequently opening and closing credit accounts can have a detrimental effect on a person’s credit score.
 When a person applies for a line of credit, there is usually a hard inquiry on their credit score.
-Too many hard inquiries in a short period can have a very determinantal effect on a credit rating, making it more challenging to apply for mortgages.
-Frequently applying for new credit cards also will lower the average age of your accounts, which might potentially hurt your credit score.
-This negative, however, is also offset by the increase in the amount of available credit you have.
-By spending carefully and making payments on time, this can actually help boost your credit utilization rate – and your score.
+Too many hard inquiries in a short period can negatively affect a credit rating, making it more challenging to apply for mortgages.

 Overspending

-One of the most significant issues associated with credit card churning is overspending.
-While many new cardholder bonuses are available as soon as the line of credit opens, other rewards are reliant on making a set amount of purchases over a given time, such as 10,000 miles after $500 in purchases in the first 3 months.
 While many churners may have a plan on how to reach these spending goals in a controlled manner, others may use the spending goals as an excuse to make big-ticket purchases that they can’t afford to pay back right away.
 When you cannot afford to repay the entire balance each month, you risk accruing a much larger balance through fees and interest.
-This issue can significantly raise a person’s debt burden – something which will only get worse with continued churning.
+This issue can significantly raise a person’s debt burden, which will only worsen with continued churning.

 Fees and Interest

 Taking on interest in big-ticket purchases that cannot be repaid in full can quickly make the rewards less valuable (or even more expensive) than they initially seemed.
 Late payment fees can further exacerbate the value of this rapidly declining reward.
 Churners also need to be wary of annual fees, as they can be an additional fee for which many fail to account.
-The danger of annual fees is especially prevalent for those churners who either choose not to close a line of credit for fear of lowering the average age of their accounts, or who simply forget.
-For many higher-end rewards credit cards, these fees can be in the hundreds of dollars annually – further reducing (or even eliminating) the value of the initial rewards bonuses.

 Bad Relationships with Lenders

 Not only can credit card churning hurt your credit score and make what seems like a reward more costly through poor planning, but churning can also severely harm your ability to receive a line of credit from major lenders.
-American Express, for example, has updated its credit card application language by including the right to freeze or eliminate welcome bonuses to those people who they deem are abusing the system.
-Other lenders are now following suit, by changing the terms of their rewards or closing the accounts of those who churn excessively.

 So, Should You Churn Credit Cards?

 Credit card churning is an effective way of maximizing your rewards points and saving serious money.
-The effectiveness of churning, however, is solely based on the skill of the individual who is churning, and the amount of careful planning that goes into the strategy.
+The effectiveness of churning, however, is solely based on the skill of the individual who is churning and the amount of careful planning that goes into the strategy.